PierreColombo/nlg_eval_via_simi_measures/readme.md

 * We tune layer to use based on WMT16 metric evaluation dataset.
 You may use a different layer by setting `-l LAYER` or `num_layers=LAYER`.
 To tune the best layer for your custom model, please follow the instructions in [tune_layers](tune_layers) folder.
-* __Limitation__: Because BERT, RoBERTa, and XLM with learned positional embeddings are pre-trained on sentences with max length 512, BERTScore is undefined between sentences longer than 510 (512 after adding \[CLS\] and \[SEP\] tokens) .
+* __Limitation__: Because pretrained representations have learned positional embeddings with max length 512, our scores are undefined between sentences longer than 510 (512 after adding \[CLS\] and \[SEP\] tokens) .
 The sentences longer than this will be truncated.
-Please consider using XLNet which can support much longer inputs.
+Please consider using larger models which can support much longer inputs.